Kazhdan groups of dimension $16$ with prescribed second $\ell^2$-Betti number: Introduction

 Our computations of $\ell^2$-Betti numbers exploit the work of Petrosyan--Sun on group-theoretic Dehn filling \cite{PS2}.
 More recently \cite{PS3}, they applied this theory to compute $\ell^2$-Betti numbers, by working in convenient classes where the L{\"u}ck approximation and Atiyah conjectures are known to hold: virtually locally indicable and cocompactly cubulated groups.
 Note that these are incompatible with property $(T)$.

 We instead take a different route, and start from a hyperbolic group enjoying the strong rigidity property $(T_2)$, introduced by Bader and the second author \cite{T2, ICM}.
 This group is a torsion-free cocompact lattice in the isometry group of the octonionic hyperbolic plane (\cref{t2 lattices}), which is the source of the number $16$ in our results.
 Under this condition, building on an observation from \cite{FFF}, we will see that the excision theorem from \cite{PS2} is sufficient to give exact computations of the second $\ell^2$-Betti number of iterated group-theoretic Dehn fillings.
+Let us mention that this construction could also be done in the setting of relatively hyperbolic groups, starting from non-cocompact lattices in the octonionic hyperbolic plane, thanks to the recent work \cite{LNP}; this would produce groups of cohomological dimension $15$ instead.

 All of the constructions mentioned above, both in this paper and in others, are non-elementary to various extents.
 Because of this, we feel it is worth presenting possibly the most elementary construction of finitely generated groups achieving uncountably many values of $\ell^2$-Betti numbers.